Cracking isotropic and anisotropic relativistic spheres: Acknowledgment

-Two of us gratefully acknowledge the support from Vicerrector\'{\i}a de Investigaci\'on y Extensi\'on, Universidad Industrial de Santander.
-GAG was partially founded by Grants VIE1347 and 5705; and LAN by Grant VIE1342.
-AN wants to thank the financial support from the program of Jóvenes Investigadores of COLCIENCIAS, Colombia.
+Two of us gratefully acknowledge the support from Vicerrector\'{\i}a de Investigaci\'on y Extensi\'on of the Universidad Industrial de Santander.
+AN wants to thank the financial support from the program of J{\'o}venes Investigadores of COLCIENCIAS, Colombia.